Debbarma2000/irishdebbarma/index.md

  - Automorphic representations.

 ## Projects (Past and Current)

- -
+ - For my Master's thesis, I am reading Gross-Stark conjecture.
+In particular the work of Dasgupta-Darmon-Pollack and Dasgupta-Kakde-Ventullo.
+This project is being supervised by [Prof. Mahesh Kakde](http://math.iisc.ac.in/~maheshkakde/) at IISc Bangalore
- - My Bachelor thesis (to be submitted at the end of Spring 2023) is on Tate's thesis _Fourier Analysis in Number Fields and Hecke's Zeta Functions_ under the guidance of [Prof. Mahesh Kakde](http://math.iisc.ac.in/~maheshkakde/) at IISc Bangalore.
-Please find a draft of my thesis [here](/files/tate_extended_thesis.pdf)
+ - My Bachelor thesis (submitted at the end of Spring 2023) was on Tate's thesis _Fourier Analysis in Number Fields and Hecke's Zeta Functions_ under the guidance of [Prof. Mahesh Kakde](http://math.iisc.ac.in/~maheshkakde/) at IISc Bangalore.
+Please find a my thesis [here](/files/tate_extended_thesis.pdf)
  - I am reading about Linear Algebraic Groups from T.A.
 Springer's _Linear Algebraic Groups_ with an aim to read about reductive groups.
 This is being done under the guidance of [Prof. Shaunak Deo](https://sites.google.com/view/shaunakdeo/).
  - I studied $p$-adic $L$-functions from  _Introduction to Cyclotomic Fields_ by Lawrence Washington (ongoing) under the guidance of [Prof. Mahesh Kakde](http://math.iisc.ac.in/~maheshkakde/) of IISc Bangalore.
  - I studied _The Uncertainty Principle_ in finite abelian groups with an aim to apply it to certain additive problems and extend it later to non abelian framework.
 I did this project under the guidance of Prof. Gautami Bhowmik of University of Lille, France.
 I was supported financially by [Charpak Lab scholarship](https://www.inde.campusfrance.org/charpak-lab-scholarship) and GARP funding by IISc, Bangalore.
 You can find my report [here](/files/UP_finale.pdf)